Single European Sky

 June 2017 saw the SDA Consortium, as provided for under its foundation agreement, established as a legal organisation based out of Belgium as a not-for-profit international association of which ENAIRE is a founding member.
 The international association is scheduled to take up the role of deployment manager as of 1 January 2018.

 • European projects deployment.
-ENAIRE will continue to engage in SESAR planning and deployment activities through the different mechanisms and processes launched by the European Commission.
-In particular:
+ENAIRE will continue to actively participate in SESAR deployment planning and coordination activities through the various mechanisms and processes established by the European Commission, in particular:

 • South West FAB.
 Following a long history of collaboration on air traffic management matters between Spain and Portugal, the South West Functional Airspace Block (SW FAB) was formally established on 17 May 2013 with the signing of an agreement by the two States.
 The signing of this agreement created a formal setting in which the two countries work with the aim of establishing the most effective measures to deliver on the Single European Sky.
 SW FAB is one of the nine European airspace blocks.